UNCIDD/using-longleaf/README.md

     can see each other’s files.
 * Every resource on a cluster is shared (storage, compute, ...) so be mindful of others and follow best practices.
 * Only ask for resources you need in your SLURM  more resources = longer wait

-### debug
-You need to build up step-by-step the job you want to run:
-1. Debug code: Confirm code runs, first locally then on login node (but not for long) as desired on a small data sample
-2. Debug submission: Submit a test job on interact partition using the submission code with little time (5 min.s) to confirm necessary modules & packages are loaded and paths to files are correct.
-3. Add checkpoints and print to your code to see movement while it's running, or do intermediate files.
-4. Tailor SLURM for next round of jobs based on what memory/time previously successful jobs actually used/needed.

 ## A. Create an account